 Experienced Attorney Protecting California Consumers through the Lemon Law

-You’ve probably heard of the California Lemon Law
+You’re probably familiar with what a “lemon” is, and you’ve probably heard of the California Lemon Law

 The Song-Beverly Consumer Warranty Act

 is The Song-Beverly Consumer Warranty Act.
 The Act can be located in the California Civil Code beginning at Section 1790 and gives an overview of the legal obligations that manufacturers have to consumers when it comes to implied and express warranties.

 Under the Song-Beverly Consumer Warranty Act, California manufacturers must guarantee through an implied warranty that their product is in good working order when it is sold and that it meets all claims on its packaging and label.
 In addition, the manufacturer must guarantee that the product fits the needs of the consumer.

 Also under the Song-Beverly Consumer Warranty Act, manufacturers must supply an express warranty with their product that promises that the manufacturer will provide service and repairs for products in the case of product failure – and that service and repair facilities must be available in California.

 Finally under the Song-Beverly Consumer Warranty Act, manufacturers are required to refund or replace products that cannot be repaired after multiple attempts.
 This is the Lemon Law segment of the Act.

 How Do You Know If Your Car, Truck, Motorcycle, RV, Boat or Trailer Is a Lemon?

 The single best way to find out if your motor vehicle or watercraft is a lemon is to speak with an experienced, knowledgeable California Lemon Law attorney about the details of your case.
 However, if you would like to find out more about the details of the law before your consultation, the general requirements